chochain/eForth.js/README.md

     > enter <em>http://localhost:8000/eforth_w_module.html</em> into your browser
     </pre>

+## Performance
+Javascript brings us the simplicity.
+Just point the web page to your *eforth.js* and that's it.
+Open the DevTool in your browser, you can trace, benchmark, even single-step the code.
+But what about the performance compared to WASM transcoded from pure C implementation?
+Well, it's slow!
+Running at about 1/5 of WASM, and about 1/10 to raw C executable.
+I think it's OK to have a shell that one can interact with on the browser.
+However, only you know what you need the best.
+So, if a faster eForth on the web is required, check my <b>weForth</b> [here](https://github.io/chochain/weForth)

 ## Documentation
 * The genesis and philosophy of eForth, [eForth and Zen](https://chochain.github.io/eforth/docs/eForthAndZen.pdf) by Dr. Ting
 * Download [jeforth614.ppt](https://chochain.github.io/eForth.js/docs/jeforth614.ppt) or [jeforth614.doc](https://chochain.github.io/eForth.js/docs/jeforth614.doc) by Dr. Ting, 2021, or